Saturday, March 29, 2025

 Got up at 8:30, made a hearty breakfast of Ramen and Sausages, pulled up the dinghy, checked the transmission oil level and set off to Brunswick.

-I had created a route on Aquamap and used Autorouting on Raymarine and headed out.
+I created a route on Aquamap, used Autorouting on Raymarine, and then headed out.
 I soon realized the auto route was taking me outside to the Atlantic.
-The winds were light and somewhat southernly so I decided to go for it.
+The winds were light and somewhat southerly, so I decided to go for it.
 I was shorter and easier - 23 miles straight on the Ocean.
-It was easy and I did motor sail as the winds picked up and I entered the inlet to Brunswick.
+It was easy, and I did motor sail as the winds picked up and I entered the inlet to Brunswick.
 Upon arriving on the ICW, I furled the jib and tried to contact Brunswick Landing Marina to determine the hours of the fuel dock.
-It turns out there was a 60 foot boat pumping 500 gallons and it was going to take some time.
-I decided to anchor nearby at Jekyle Island. and return tomorrow.
+There was a 60-foot boat pumping 500 gallons, and it was going to take some time.
+I decided to anchor nearby at Jekyle Island to return tomorrow.